Causal Nature and Dynamics of Trapping Horizons in Black Hole Collapse: Causal Nature: a general perspective

 \section{Causal Nature: a general perspective}

-Here we give a more general overview of the types of behavior which we have observed in the numerical simulation results, summarising the different phenomenologies within a coherent picture.
+Here we give a more general overview of the types of behaviour which we have observed in the numerical simulation results, summarising the different phenomenologies within a coherent picture.
 We stress that everything in this section refers to strictly spherically symmetric horizons within a spherically symmetric spacetime.
 First we recall that for black hole trapping horizons, it is the outward expansion $\theta_{+}$ which vanishes, these being \emph{future} horizons in the Hayward terminology, with $\Gamma=-U$ at the horizon location.
-Then $\alpha$ and $v_H$ are given by
+As we show in the following, it is useful to exhibit the simulation results on a plot of $v_H$ against $\alpha$, since this allows identification of all of the conceivable horizon behaviours within the scenario being considered here, together with indicating the corresponding conditions for energy density and pressure.
+Using Eq.(\ref{v_H/alpha}) written for the black hole case, we have

+which is represented by a rectangular hyperbola, as shown in Figure \ref{fig_BH(alpha-v_H)}.
+This expression is very general, based only on the definitions of these quantities in spherical symmetry (see Section \ref{section_causal}), and does not depend on the particular form of the equation of state or of the stress energy tensor.
+It links together the geometrical approach to the causal nature, represented by $\alpha$, and the hydrodynamical one, represented by $v_H$, corresponding to the two sides of the Einstein equation.
+Although $\alpha$ and $v_H$ are not independent quantities, we suggest that discussing both of them together is useful for clarifying the physical meaning of some key features, creating a common ground of understanding between the geometrical and hydrodynamical approaches.